bpbible/bpbible/README.txt

 1. wxPython 2.8 (preferably at least 2.8.7)
 2. Python 2.5 (though older versions may work)
-3. SWORD 1.5.11
+3. SWORD 1.6
 4. Windows, Linux or Mac

 BPBible works mostly under Mac.
 Certain features, like the quickselectors, do not appear correctly.
 Also, users must compile it themselves - there is no binary distribution yet.

 Using the binaries under Linux

-If you are running 32-bit Linux, you can download binaries for the SWORD python bindings from http://bpbible.googlecode.com.
-Extract them into your python site-packages directory.
-If you do this, you shouldn't need to do the next step below.
+There are at present no binaries available for Linux.

 Building the SWIG bindings